top of page

 • antonrandel9

-Fuel theft is becoming a serious security problem across rural Hawke’s Bay, and many farms, orchards, and lifestyle blocks are now upgrading their security systems to better protect fuel tanks, machinery yards, isolated storage areas, and improve staff monitoring around high-risk areas.
+Fuel theft is becoming a serious security problem across rural Hawke’s Bay.
+Many farms, orchards, and lifestyle blocks are now upgrading their security systems.
+They aim to better protect fuel tanks, machinery yards, and isolated storage areas.
+Additionally, they want to improve staff monitoring around high-risk areas.

 FUEL TANK NIGHT VISION

-For many rural properties, diesel tanks are positioned away from the main house, behind sheds, workshops, or pump areas with little lighting or after-hours visibility.
+For many rural properties, diesel tanks are positioned away from the main house.
+They are often behind sheds, workshops, or pump areas with little lighting or after-hours visibility.
 Without proper fuel security measures in place, these areas become easy targets.

 Why Fuel Security & Staff Monitoring Matter on Rural Properties